krydos/blog/_posts/2018-02-20-circle-image-css.md

 description: How to make circle image with CSS
 ---

-Here is not about how to make circled image with css.
+Here is post about how to make circled image with css.
 I have to note it since I can't remember how css works in general and can't force myself to learn it.

 Here is the result: